India Limited Partners Summit 2017

 Alternate Investment Funds in Asia: Finding the silver lining in the emerging markets

-India Limited Partners Summit 2017, presented by News Corp VCCircle, is a unique platform to discuss these and other key issues facing the investor community in Asia Pacific.
-The platform will see India’s leading private equity funds (general partners or GPs), top global and Indian limited partners (LPs), and other major players in the private equity ecosystem gather under one roof to brainstorm the weightiest issues facing the fund managers and their investors in the region.
+These and many other pressing issues will be discussed at the India Limited Partners Summit 2017.
+Presented by News Corp VCCircle, the summit will see India’s leading private equity funds (general partners or GPs), top global and Indian limited partners (LPs), and other major players in the private equity ecosystem gather under one roof to brainstorm the weightiest issues facing the fund managers and their investors in the region.

 Key topics for discussion:

-• India as the emerging silver lining in Asia - What do LPs expect in terms of government reforms?
+• India as the silver lining in Asia – What do LPs expect in terms of policy reforms?

-• Mapping India’s macro to micro business environment
+• Mapping India’s macro and micro business environment

-• India vs BRICS vs others - What can GPs do to position the India story better?
+• What can GPs do to position the India story better?

-• Selling the AIF story to domestic investors - Learnings from emerging markets
+• Selling the alternate investments story to domestic investors

 • Co-investment strategies and platform deals - How different is the Indian market vs Asia